Murder of Tijana Jurić

-Tijana Jurić (Тијана Јурић; 4 May 1999 – 26 July 2014) was a 15 year old Serbian girl from Subotica, who was kidnapped and murdered in the night between the 25 and 26 of July 2014, near the Village Bajmok.
-She was seen for the last time 25 minutes after midnight, near the sports-center "Rata" in Bajmoka, while her body was found 12 days later, on August 7, on a neglected dump in Čonoplja in the municipality of Sombor.
+Tijana Jurić (Тијана Јурић; 4 May 1999 – 26 July 2014) was a 15 year old Serbian girl from Subotica, who was kidnapped and murdered in the night between the 25 and 26 of July 2014, near the village of Bajmok.
+She was seen for the last time 25 minutes after midnight, near the sports-center "Rata" in Bajmok, while her body was found 12 days later, on August 7, on a neglected dump in Čonoplja in the municipality of Sombor.
 Dragan Đurić has been found guilty for murder and sentenced to 40 years in prison.

 Disappearance

+Tijana Jurić enrolled in music high school, majoring in cello and ethnomusicology.
+At the entrance exam, necessary for enrollment in this type of high school, she achieved the maximum number of points.
+She attended elementary music school for ten years, during which she won six awards at international and national competitions in this field.